Cabo San Lucas has a reputation.

 Family-Friendly Resorts in Cabo

-When choosing where you’re going to stay, if hitting the beach is on your list, pick your hotel wisely.
+When choosing where to stay, pick a hotel wisely if hitting the beach is on your list.
 Only a select few have swimmable beaches in their backyard.
 Many families gravitate toward resorts with kid-friendly pools.
-But it’s also important to know most resorts do not have lifeguards.
-Ask before you make your reservation.
+But it’s also important to know that most resorts do not have lifeguards; ask before you make your reservation.

 Editor’s Note: Dana Rebmann received complimentary airfare, lodging, and activities in Cabo San Lucas as part of a press trip sponsored by Solmar Hotels & Resorts.
-We were not asked to express any particular opinion or point of view.
+As always, all opinions are our own.
 Photos by Dana Rebmann.